Person staring into nature. gaslighting in a relationship.

 If you’re in a relationship where you’re being gaslighted, you must get the support of other people.
 A great therapist, a supportive friend, or even better, a good support group can help you get the outside perspective you need to reinforce your own good judgment.

-The experience of gaslighting is being made to doubt yourself (when you’re spot-on).
-The antidote is to have other people around you who can look, with you, at the situation and say, “No, you’re right, it is dark in here.”
+The experience of gaslighting is doubting yourself (when you’re spot-on).
+The antidote is to have other people around you who can look at the situation and say, “No, you’re right, it is dark in here.”

 The answer is not couples counseling.
 The path forward is not changing your partner; it’s strengthening yourself.

 Trust yourself, and do not make excuses for other people’s bad behavior.
 Your love and patience will not heal anyone — only they can do that.
-If you’re in a relationship and feeling bad about what’s happening but being made to feel that you’re wrong for feeling that way, run the situation past friends or your therapist to get outside perspective.
+If you’re in a relationship and feeling bad about what’s happening, but being made to feel that you’re wrong for feeling that way, learn how to respond to gaslighting and prioritize your own wellbeing.

 Remember that you deserve to be treated with love and respect and to surround yourself with people who make you feel better about yourself — not worse.